cedric-tech-event/aspera-api-examples/README.md

 * Faspex
 * COS

-Nopte that the examples use "FASPManager" to start transfer, but they use the `transfer_spec` structure.
+Note that the examples use the older "FASPManager" API to start transfer, but they use the `transfer_spec` structure.
 The module `faspmanager_help` translates the transfer_spec into the FaspManager structure.

-Because they use transfer_spec, the examples can be modified easily to use the newer [Transfer SDK](https://api.ibm.com/explorer/catalog/aspera/product/ibm-aspera/api/transfer-sdk/doc/guides-toc).
+Because they use `transfer_spec`, the examples can be modified easily to use the newer [Transfer SDK](https://api.ibm.com/explorer/catalog/aspera/product/ibm-aspera/api/transfer-sdk/doc/guides-toc).

+All IBM Aspera APIs: [https://api.ibm.com/explorer/catalog/aspera/product/ibm-aspera/doc/overview](https://api.ibm.com/explorer/catalog/aspera/product/ibm-aspera/doc/overview)

+The shell lines below are using `bash`, if you use another shell, you will know what to do.

 # Pepare python

+Install packages used by examples:

 ```
 $ pip3 install request